Yandex Cloud

 OpenSearch features OpenSearch Dashboards, a data visualization UI.

-The main entity used in Managed Service for OpenSearch is a database cluster.
+The main entity Managed Service for OpenSearch operates is an cluster.

-Each cluster consists of one or more hosts, which are virtual machines with DBMS servers deployed.
+Each cluster consists of one or more hosts, which are virtual machines with deployed OpenSearch.
 Cluster hosts may reside in different availability zones.
-The minimum number of hosts in a cluster depends on the selected disk type.
+The minimum number of hosts in a cluster depends on the selected cluster configuration and high availability requirements.

 When creating a cluster, specify: